What is e-invoicing?

 There are several other countries across the globe that have implemented the e-invoice system.
 The list of countries include South Korea, Brazil, parts of Latin America and Europe.

-Will the invoice formats differ for traders, health care facilities, and contractors?
+Will the e-invoice formats differ for traders, health care facilities, and contractors?

 How long will the generated e-invoice be available in the government portal?